 - following a diet that limits refined carbohydrates and simple sugars

-- getting correct treatment for any related conditions, such as cardiovascular disease, kidney disease, and depression
+- seeking appropriate treatment for any related conditions, such as cardiovascular disease, kidney disease, and depression

 Some types of medication may cause fatigue as a side effect.